 In a world overcome by human encroachment, Norway, the cradle of famous explorers remains the perfect place to contemplate human existence in utmost remoteness and undisturbed natural beauty.

 Exploring Norway and the Unesco World Heritage

-The Unesco World Heritage has designated 7 places in Norway to be of cultural or natural significance.
-The first designated Unesco site in Norway was named in 1979 - the old wharf of Bryggen.
-Unesco sites are important because they not only create a network of protected sites important to all humanity but help to drive tourism and deeper learning about the heritage that all people share.
+UNESCO World Heritage has designated 7 places in Norway to be of cultural or natural significance.
+The first designated UNESCO site in Norway was named in 1979 - the old wharf of Bryggen.
+UNESCO WHS are important because they not only create a network of protected sites important to all humanity but help to drive tourism and deeper learning about the heritage that all people share.